Amrenderkumar/weather_app/README.md

 # 🙌 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+# 🧠 How It Works
+The Weather App fetches real-time weather data from the OpenWeatherMap API using either:

 # 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.